A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: Setting

 We consider a \textit{differential task} defined as a linear map $J(q):T_qQ \to \mathcal{X}$ as

 with $\mathcal{X}$ a $m$-dimensional vector space with $m\leq n$ and $\textrm{rank}(J(q))=m$.
-This task can represent for example analytic differential kinematics, in which case $J(q)$ is the analytic Jacobian, i.e., differential of the forward kinematic map $x=f(q)$ and $\eta=\dot{x}$, but can also encode \textit{non integrable} tasks, i.e., the case in which $\eta$ is a non integrable variable.
-This happens for example in case $J(q)$ is the geometric Jacobian, which maps $\dot{q}$ to the geometric \textit{twist} containing the angular velocity as rotational task velocity component \citep{lynch2017modern}.
+This task can represent, for example, analytic differential kinematics, in which case $J(q)$ is the differential of a forward kinematic map $x=f(q)$ and $\eta=\dot{x}$, but can also encode \textit{non integrable} tasks, e.g., the case in which $J(q)$ is the geometric Jacobian, which maps $\dot{q}$ to the geometric \textit{twist} containing the angular velocity as rotational velocity component \citep{lynch2017modern}.
+We consider a fully actuated mechanical system: